 - All college and university work attempted (overall grade point average);

 - All work attempted at WSU (institutional grade point average); and

 - All work in the student’s major, which includes technical electives.

 Students are not allowed credit toward graduation for D grade work in excess of one-quarter of their total hours.

 An inter-college double major allows a student to complete an academic degree and major in one of the professional colleges (Barton School of Business, College of Education, College of Engineering, College of Fine Arts, College of Health Professions) along with a major in Fairmount College of Liberal Arts and Sciences.
 For details see Inter-College Double Major.

 Cooperative Education Program

-The College of Engineering offers a cooperative education program in conjunction with the university Cooperative Education Internship Program described in this catalog.
+The College of Engineering offers a cooperative education program in conjunction with the Career Development Center.

-To be eligible for the co-op program, a student must have completed 24 credit hours and must demonstrate by academic performance during the freshman year the potential to complete the degree program satisfactorily.
-Generally this means the earning of a grade point average of 2.750 or higher.
+To be eligible for the co-op program, a student must have completed 24 credit hours (9 within the College of Engineering) and be able to demonstrate by academic performance during the freshman year, the potential to complete the degree program satisfactorily.
+Generally, this means earning a grade point average of 2.500 or higher.
 Also the student’s character and personality must be acceptable to the cooperating employer.
-Transfer students with the above qualifications should contact the cooperative education coordinator at the beginning of their first semester at WSU.
+Transfer students with the above qualifications should contact the engineering career specialist at the beginning of their first semester at WSU.
 To continue in the program, a student must maintain a satisfactory academic standing.

-Students interested in participating in the program should contact the College of Engineering co-op coordinator who will provide the necessary application information.
-Upon acceptance into the program, the coordinator will assist the student in arranging interviews with cooperating industries.
+Students interested in participating in the program should contact the College of Engineering career specialist, who will provide the necessary information on what steps need to be taken to enroll.